friendica/docker/README-MAINTENANCE.md

 # `build_and_push.sh`

-This file automatically builds and publish all docker image variants (amd64, x86) and versions (stable, latest, dev, ...)
+This file automatically builds and publish all docker image variants (apache, fpm, ...) and versions (stable, latest, dev, ...)

 It uses [bashbrew](https://github.com/docker-library/official-images/tree/master/bashbrew) for building and publishing and `generate-stackbrew-library.sh` for the definition (manifest) what to build and publish.